 Each Partner is required to provide reports to the Capital Programme Manager in advance of each Accountability Board meeting, in a format specified by the Secretariat.

-Each partner has identified a Lead Responsible Officer who is accountable for ensuring that the LGF project reporting is completed in full and to the timescales required by the Secretariat
+Each partner has identified a Lead Responsible Officer who is accountable for ensuring that the LGF and GBF project reporting is completed in full and to the timescales required by the Secretariat

-To facilitate the gathering and discussion of the reporting, a Programme Consideration Meeting will be held a month in advance of each Accountability Board meeting to bring together the Lead Responsible Officer, or their nominated delegate, for capital grant spend from each federated area.
+To facilitate the gathering and discussion of the reporting, a Programme Consideration Meeting will be held at least a month in advance of each Accountability Board meeting to bring together the Lead Responsible Officer, or their nominated delegate, for capital grant spend from each federated area.

 The Programme Consideration Meetings are held to ensure a coordinated approach to the management of the Capital Programme, in accordance with the Assurance Framework, grant agreements and SLAs in place between the Accountable Body and the partners.